-This activity has been particularly created for the highest attainers.
-(The pupils that you come across in many classrooms just once every few years.)
-It is seen as a possible follow on from More Children and Plants.
+This activity has been particularly created as a possible follow-on to More Children and Plants.

 So, set yourself a challenge like;